 If you are the type of gamer that is constantly seeking the next great title, you need to ensure that whatever system you buy can be upgraded easily.
 The most common items to upgrade are RAM, graphics cards, hard drive (or solid-state drive), and cooling, although the last one rarely impacts gameplay.

-Have you ever heard “it is not the size of the dog in the fight, but the fight in the dog?”
-There is a kernel of truth in that statement for gaming technology.
-For years, the best gaming PCs were behemoth desktop computers and laptop users were relegated to hardware that simply couldn’t keep up.
+Have you ever heard the saying, “It is not the size of the dog in the fight, but the fight in the dog?”
+There is a kernel of truth in that statement as it applies to gaming technology.
+For years, the best gaming PCs were behemoth desktop computers so laptop users were relegated to hardware that simply couldn’t keep up.

 Today, gaming laptops are just as common as their larger counterparts, no longer suffering from the pitfalls of yester-year.
 The choice ultimately boils down to user preference.
 But buyer beware, gaming laptops are typically twice as expensive as a desktop with the same capabilities.
 Essentially, you pay for mobility.